Home

 The selection of the locality was made in a way that would assure, above all, the stability, in a place naturally protected from the winds, from bad weather and from eventual inundations caused by heavy rains or overflowing torrents and rivers.

 Also, generally, they carefully tried to realize the construction over emerging lava banks to avoid a direct contact with the nude earth.
+Even if created to accommodate all the members of the family, it never lost his characteristic of a simple and unitary mono-local.

 Today these rudimentary and primitive constructions, put in rare exemplary in the middle of woods or of the sciare of Etna, represent a singular specificity, a cultural and historic value; are a tangible testimony of our peasant civilization but, in reality, are, unfortunately, in a condition of total abandon and of progressive inexorable degrade.